rajgoel/reveal.js-plugins/broadcast/README.md

 <input type="text" id="broadcastid" value="">
 <a href="#" onclick="RevealBroadcast.connect( { id: document.getElementById('broadcastid').value } ); return false;">Join broadcast</a>
 ```
-After clicking the ```Join broadcast``` button a draggable overlay for the video is shown.
+After clicking the ```Join broadcast``` button, a draggable overlay for the video is shown.
 Initially, the video shows a snowy image.
 After connecting to the server, the client receives audio and video of the master and the slides are updated whith every update by the master.

 ## Custom events